mrmitew/coucou_flutter/README.md

 - Better sample app that demonstrates the usage of this library
 - Improve documentation
 - Write tests

-## Requirements
-* Min sdk for Android is API level 16.
-* Min iOS version is 8.0.

 ## Communication
 * Author: Stefan Mitev